Sometimes you have to pay a price for success.

 Critchfield had reason to be concerned after taking the opening round lead with her 4-over 76.
-Not only was last year's runner-up, Italiano, just behind her, but there also was Carolyn Smith of Toronto, and co-favorites Sharon Gonsavles (2 handicap) of Palma Ceia and Sharon Baerenklau (4) of Countryside.
+Not only was last year's runner-up, Italiano, just behind her, but there also was Carolyn Smith of Toronto and co-favorites Sharon Gonsalves (2 handicap) of Palma Ceia and Sharon Baerenklau (4) of Countryside.

 "My strategy the second day was to stay in the game," said Critchfield, the women's club champion at the Bayou and the Vinoy.
 "I just wanted to stay on track.
 It was wonderful to win on this course, one of my favorites."

 Critchfield lost her tenuous lead to Italiano on the par-3 15th with a bogey from the fringe.
-But she got it back on the par-5 16th by sinking a breaking 20-foot birdie putt while her opponent was taking a 7 after hitting out-of-bounds.
-Italiano finished with an 80 for a three-stroke margin.
+But she got it back on the par-5 16th by sinking a breaking 20-foot birdie putt as her opponent was taking 7 after hitting out-of-bounds.
+Italiano finished with 80 for a three-stroke lead.

-On March 13, Critchfield had a hole-in-one at the Bayou Club and on the 18th won the club's match-play title 5 & 4 over Dana Permuy.
+On March 13, Critchfield had a hole-in-one at the Bayou Club and Tuesday won the club's match-play title 5 and 4 over Dana Permuy.

 MEN'S INTERCLUB: Lansbrook won Thursday's Pinellas Interclub match with a 19-stroke win at Wentworth.
-Partners George Sanchez and Bob Whittaker who shot a net better-ball 55, led the 10-member team.
+The 10-member team was led by partners George Sanchez and Bob Whittaker, who shot a net better-ball 55.
 Dave Miller of Belleview Mido was low pro (72), followed by Wentworth's Royce Warren (76).

 Bill Sorton of Clearwater was the main man at his 95th birthday party at Pinecrest Golf Club on March 9.
 Club manager Al Demitri and many of Sorton's friends quietly slipped a new Titanium 5-wood into his bag for the occasion.
 Not realizing how the club got there, Sorton returned it to the pro shop thinking it was someone's lost club.
-He takes two buses and walks about a half-mile to the course two or three times weekly and returns home the same way.
+He takes two buses to the course two or three times weekly, including about a half-mile walk, and returns home the same way.